-Most importantly, Aristizable uses his portfolio website to showcase his latest projects and capture leads.
+Most importantly, Aristizable uses his portfolio website to showcase his latest projects, deploy storytelling and capture leads.
 An organized full-page layout gives us an overview of his work, and buttons placed at each of the four corners invite visitors to connect by providing a contact page and links to his Instagram and Behance profiles.

 09. Noni Ceramica: Best mobile website

 With mobile devices accounting for 52% of global internet traffic, we had to include a site that provides a great experience for smartphone users on our best websites list.
 Noni Cermica’s mobile website stands out because it fits everything a user needs into the palm of their hand: a condensed menu for easy browsing, a prominent shop button for access to their cart and a chat feature for on-the-go customer service.

 Tiffany Cruz’s use of typography enhances what can already be considered an outstanding site.
 By uploading a typeface to Editor X's font library for her headings, she gave her modern website design a totally unique look.
 And, like every great graphic designer does, Cruz chose a cleaner, recognizable font for the site copy.
 This choice ensured a comfortable reading experience for everyone.

 11. Bod Drinks: Best product photography

 The folks behind Bod Drinks win this round, using high-quality imagery to represent the kombucha beverages and their attractive packaging.
 Photos of their products are accompanied by images of natural ingredients, an aesthetic decision that elevates Bod Drinks’ healthy brand image and lends credibility to them and their product.